 If you are an international student studying in the United States, you may want to consider applying for a credit card for the length of your stay.
-Applying for a credit card in the US can be an intimidating concept for many international students, particularly those from countries that are largely run on cash.
-The United States is a largely cashless society, and having a credit card for the length of your stay will be extremely convenient, and it is essential in establishing a line of credit.
+Applying for a credit card in the US can be an intimidating concept for many international students, particularly those from countries that are largely run on cash or debit cards.
+The United States is a largely cashless society, and having a credit card for the length of your stay will be extremely convenient, and it is essential in establishing a line of credit (especially if you want things like a mobile phone, or to buy a house).

 When applying for a credit card, you will need to provide a permanent address; you can use your school address for this.
 Having a steady source of income and a checking or savings account will boost your chances of being accepted.
 It is also a good idea not to apply for too many cards at once, because too many rejections will negatively affect your chances of another financial institute accepting your application.
 Try to submit only one or two applications, particularly for cards designed for students with lower credit lines.